mPemba/to-do-list/README.md

 # To Do List

 This is a simple To-Do List application.
-You can add items, mark them as complete, update their titles and delete them.
+You can add items, mark them as complete, update their titles/descriptions and delete them.

 > Built with React, Node, and a Firestore DB

-## How to start
+## Get Started

-- Generate a Firestore privite key via [these instructions](https://firebase.google.com/docs/firestore/quickstart#initialize) in the "Initialize on your own server" section.
+- First, generate a Firestore private key file via [these instructions](https://firebase.google.com/docs/firestore/quickstart#initialize) in the "Initialize on your own server" section.
 Keep your file in a safe place.
 - Create a directory `/server/secret`.
 This will be ignored by Github.
 - Add a copy of your Firestore config file to the folder
-- Create a `.env` file and add the path to the config file:
+- Create a `.env` file in the `/server` directory and add the path to the config file like this:

 ```
-env code here
+FIRESTORE_CONFIG_PATH=../secret/{yourConfigFileHere}.json
 ```

 ## Start the server